 Originally bemo stands for becak motor, but in some regions, the word became a generic term for public minibus.

 - In Jakarta, the old terms oplet (refering to modified Mirror Minor 1000 Traveler used since the 50s) or mikrolet (rolled out from the 80s and usually based on Toyota Kijang) are still widely used

 - In South Sulawesi, they prefer the term pete-pete

 - In East Kalimantan, they prefer the term taksi

 - In North Sumatra, modified pick-up for passenger-transportation are called labi-labi …

 - Bemo is widely used in East Java

 It is more convenient to use the Indonesian word angkot (for ankutan kota) which is the actual generic term.
 Anyway, no matter the term used, you’re are referring to a kind of minibus able to pick-up about 10-15 passengers.

 Angkot follows a defined route in town.
-From small towns, specific angkot usually visit the nearby village.
+From small towns, specific angkot usually visit the nearby villages.
 In that case, the itinerary is likely to be modified depending on the request of passengers.

 To take an angkot, simply flag it down from the side of the road using your hand.
 Prices are cheap (almost never more than 5’000Rp, usually 2’000Rp), in many town, price is even fixed.
 If you Indonesian is hesitant, drivers may be inclined to inflate their price for you.
 Otherwise if you don’t ask for something unreasonable (like giving a destination that is absolutely not on the classic itinerary), drivers usually do their best to help you out.